Skip to main content

 Figure \(\PageIndex{3}\) shows an interactive iCn3D model of the amphiphilic anchoring peptide AKAP-IS for AKAP binding to the docking and dimerization (D/D) domain of the RIIalpha regulatory subunit of PKA (2IZX)

 The brown represents the RII dimer D/D domains of the regulatory subunit.
 The anchoring peptide AKAP-IS is shown in gray.
-In both, the side chains involved in binding of the peptide to the regulatory subunit domains are shown as sticks and colored coded based on the hydrophobicity of the side chains.
+In both, the side chains involved in the peptide's binding to the regulatory subunit domains are depicted as sticks and color-coded according to the hydrophobicity of the side chains.
 Green indicates the most hydrophobic.
 Rotate the model carefully to differentiate the side chains and note that the hydrophobic face of the peptide interacts with hydrophobic side chains projecting into a groove made by the two RII dimer D/D domains.
 Polar side chains in AKAP help target the correct isoform of the R subunit.

-In addition to binding to some AKAP scaffolds, PKC also binds to Receptors for Activated C-Kinases (RACKs), heat shock proteins (HSP), importing, and annexins (AnxA1, A2, A5, and A6).
+In addition to binding to some AKAP scaffolds, PKC also binds to Receptors for Activated C-Kinases (RACKs), heat shock proteins (HSPs), importins, and annexins (AnxA1, A2, A5, and A6).
 The interactions of activated PKC with RACK1 and downstream events are shown in Figure \(\PageIndex{4}\).

-The insect protein BR-C (Broad Complex) has a DNA binding domain (two zinc fingers) domain for the activation of gene transcription and a BTB) domain that allows binding to RACK1.
-On binding the PKC:RACK1 complex, BR-C is phosphorylated at Ser373 and Thr406, after which it is translocated into the nucleus where it binds DNA and activates gene transcription
+The insect protein BR-C (Broad Complex) contains a DNA-binding domain, comprising two zinc fingers, which facilitates gene transcription activation, and a BTB domain that enables binding to RACK1.
+On binding the PKC:RACK1 complex, BR-C is phosphorylated at Ser373 and Thr406, after which it is translocated into the nucleus, where it binds DNA and activates gene transcription.

-The binding of PKC to RACK1 stabilizes PKC for the phosphorylation of targets.
+The binding of PKC to RACK1 stabilizes PKC, allowing it to phosphorylate its targets.
 PKC binds to RACK through its C2 regulatory domains.
-Binding may be to specific forms of PKC including unphosphorylated, inactive, and activated phosphorylated forms, as well as to specific isozymes of PKC.
-RACK1 may also recruit PKC to the ribosome and it inhibits the activity of SRC kinases which we will discuss later.
+Binding may be to specific forms of PKC, including unphosphorylated, inactive, and activated phosphorylated forms, as well as to specific isozymes of PKC.
+RACK1 may also recruit PKC to the ribosome, and it inhibits the activity of SRC kinases, which will be discussed later.
 PKC activity occurs in many cellular locations, including the cell membrane, nucleus, Golgi apparatus, mitochondria, and cytosol.
-RACKS also bind and recruit other signaling proteins including PLCγ, Src, and integrins.
-In addition to interactions of PKC with RACK through the C2 domain, PKC can localize through its C1 domain.
+RACKS also bind and recruit other signaling proteins, including PLCγ, Src, and integrins.
+In addition to interactions between PKC and RACK mediated by the C2 domain, PKC can also localize through its C1 domain.

 Structure of RACK1

 RACK1 (317 amino acids) has a very interesting structure.
-It is a member of a family of over 100 proteins that have tryptophan-aspartate (WD) repeats that are 44-60 amino acids and ending in WD or a variant.
+It is a member of a family of over 100 proteins that have tryptophan-aspartate (WD) repeats that are 44-60 amino acids long and end in WD or a variant.
 It is homologous to the beta subunit of the heterodimeric Gαβγ signaling protein.
-RACK 1 interacts with proteins through a 7-bladed propeller structure that allow the binding of proteins with SH2 domains, plextrin homology (PH) domains, and C2 domains (PKCs).
+RACK 1 interacts with proteins through a 7-bladed propeller structure that allows the binding of proteins with SH2 domains, pleckstrin homology (PH) domains, and C2 domains (PKCs).
 Figure \(\PageIndex{5}\) shows the WD repeats in human RACK1.
-Note that the N-terminal end of the WD repeat often is glycine-histidine (GH).
+Note that the N-terminal end of the WD repeat is often glycine-histidine (GH).

 Figure \(\PageIndex{6}\) a model for the interaction of RACK1 and PKC-βII.